Orientalism: Russian Orientalism

-Russian Orientalist art was largely concerned with the areas of Central Asia that Russia was conquering during the century, and also in historical painting with the Mongols who had dominated Russia for much of the Middle Ages, who were rarely shown in a good light.
+Russian Orientalist art was largely concerned with the areas of Central Asia that Russia was conquering during the century, and also, in historical painting, with the steppe nomads (Pechenegs, Kipchaks, Cumans, Tatars), with whom Russia had been at odds for much of the Middle Ages, who were rarely shown in a good light.
 The explorer Nikolai Przhevalsky played a major role in popularising an exotic view of "the Orient" and advocating imperial expansion.

 "The Five" Russian composers were prominent 19th-century Russian composers who worked together to create a distinct national style of classical music.
 One hallmark of "The Five" composers was their reliance on orientalism.
 Many quintessentially "Russian" works were composed in orientalist style, such as Balakirev's Islamey, Borodin's Prince Igor and Rimsky-Korsakov's Scheherazade.
 As leader of "The Five", Balakirev encouraged the use of eastern themes and harmonies to set their "Russian" music apart from the German symphonism of Anton Rubinstein and other Western-oriented composers.